 Insert the CD-ROM into the CD-ROM drive to initiate the autorun program.
-The menu screen will appear as below:
+Once completed, a menu screen will appear as below:

 Click the IPView item to activate the InstallShield Wizard.
 Click Next in the welcome screen.

 Step 3Read and accept the License Agreement; then, click Yes.